vitaut/vitaut.net/_posts/2019-02-11-formatting-floating-point-numbers.md

 but you'll probably prefer 0.3.

 The "manual" conversion wasn't hard, right?
-That's because the exponent was small and we could easily fit the result of the multiplication by it in a 64-bit integer.
+That's because the exponent was small and we could easily fit the result of shifting by it in a 64-bit integer.
 The largest double has exponent of 1023 so we'd have to use [arbitrary-precision arithmetic](https://en.wikipedia.org/wiki/Arbitrary-precision_arithmetic).
 The solution is to bring the number into a convenient exponent range by